serverless/serverless/lib/plugins/aws/deploy/compile/events/schedule/README.md

 A corresponding lambda permission resource is create for the schedule event.

-Those two resources are then merged into the `serverless.service.resources.Resources` section.
+Those two resources are then merged into the compiled CloudFormation template.

 ## Event syntax examples